 Michelle Graham has extensive experience in the field of addictions and mental health.
 Clinical approaches used by Michelle to support her therapeutic approaches are Trauma Incident Reduction (TIR), which is an effective clinical treatment for trauma, Cognitive Behavioural Therapy (CBT), Mindfulness-Based Cognitive Therapy (MBCT), Mindfulness-Based Stress Reduction (MBSR), Motivational Interviewing and Solution Focused Therapy.
 Michelle did her clinical practicum at the Niagara Health System (NHS) within mental health.
 She has worked also in withdrawal management services at the NHS for six years.
 Michelle is currently pursuing her certification in MBCT at the Toronto School of Mindfulness Practices.
 At the agency, Michelle leads mindfulness groups for clients with anxiety, depression, substance use and ADHD.

-Karma is PhD candidate at the Faculty of Social Work, Wilfrid Laurier University.
+Karma is PhD candidate at the Faculty of Social Work, Laurier.
 Her dissertation research is exploring ecological ethics for therapy practice.
 She is a registered social worker and registered marriage and family therapist.
 Karma has been a practicing therapist since 1994, beginning her career as a group therapist for child, adolescent and adult survivors of childhood sexual abuse and supervisor of group therapy interns.
 Since this time, she has practiced in the areas of adolescent eating disorders and adult mental health.
 Karma also practiced for 15 years at a child and family therapy program at a York Region teaching hospital.
 Currently, she is in private practice providing couple and family therapy and individual therapy to children, adolescents and adults.
-She is a part-time faculty member with the Canadian Association of Psychosocial Oncology and Renison University College, University of Waterloo, and has been an instructor with the Master of Social Work degree program at Wilfrid Laurier University.
+She is a part-time faculty member with the Canadian Association of Psychosocial Oncology and Renison University College–University of Waterloo, and has been an instructor with the Master of Social Work degree program at Laurier.
 She has also presented at numerous national and international conferences.
 Karma has provided supervision to students and therapy trainees and consultation to mental health professionals.

 Karma co-authored a DBT workbook for teens, which was published in 2009.
 She uses a systems-based and integrative approach to practice and is informed by DBT, narrative therapy, CBT and psychodynamic models.